-Only two altimeters are approved for use in TARC 2009 official altitude scoring: the Perfectflite ALT15K/WD or Rev 2.
+Only two altimeters are approved for use in TARC 2010 official altitude scoring: the Adept A1-TA and the Perfectflite ALT15K/WD Rev 2.
 These are about 2.5 inches long, fit in an 18mm-diameter body tube like Estes BT-20, weigh 13-14 grams with battery, and use a 12 volt "N" size lighter battery.
 Only these TARC-approved altimeters may be used as the basis for official event scores in either local qualification flights or in the final fly-offs.
+Only the Adept A1-TA is available at the special TARC price (\$30) for registered TARC teams.